 In comparison to the taste of thyme, rosemary is quite a different herb.
 However, in terms of essential oils and aroma, rosemary is one of the best thyme substitutes for roasted recipes.
 You can also substitute rosemary for thyme in these rosemary roast potatoes.

 So which one of these thyme substitutes appeals to you most?
-Do you ca another substitute for thyme which I didn’t mention?
+Do you have another substitute for thyme which I didn’t mention?
 Leave a comment below!